fbpx

 It is possible for an entire property chain to fall apart if a sale falls through.

-Often, each buyer is dependent on the sale of their house to have the funds to complete.
-Once one of these sales collapses, all the others can fall apart simultaneously.
+Buyers often depend on selling their property for the funds to buy another.
+If one of these sales collapses, all the others can fall apart.

 In some cases, the chain can survive, even if one transaction falls through.
 It requires that seller to find another way to fund the house they buy.